 Clinical Testing and Work-Up

-An important laboratory tests is a complete blood count (CBC), which is used to check for anemia.
+An important laboratory test is a complete blood count (CBC), which is used to check for anemia.
 Additional laboratory tests may be performed to assess the levels of albumin, which may indicate poor nutritional status when low and dehydration when high; liver enzymes, which may indicate liver cell damage when persistently elevated; electrolyte abnormalities, which may indicate deficiencies or dehydration; and creatinine, which indicates function of the kidneys.
 Laboratory tests may also be used to detect deficiencies of vitamins or minerals, which can occur with short bowel syndrome.

 Imaging techniques may be used to assess individuals with short bowel syndrome.
 Such tests include plain abdominal X-rays to detect signs of obstruction or ileus (paralysis of intestinal muscles), computerized tomography (CT) scanning of the abdomen (abdominal CAT scan), magnetic resonance imaging (MRI) of the abdomen or an abdominal ultrasound.
 During CT scanning, a computer and X-rays are used to create a film showing cross-sectional images of certain tissue structures.
 An abdominal CAT scan enables physicians to identify problems such as bowel obstruction and assess the health of the liver.
 An abdominal ultrasound may be used to detect biliary sludge or gallstones, which are often associated with short bowel syndrome.
 An upper gastrointestinal series (an x-ray that examines the upper and middle portion of the gastrointestinal system) with a small bowel follow through and abdominal MRI (imaging which does not involve radiation exposure), allows physicians to detect areas of stricture (narrowing) or abnormal connections (fistulas) within the small bowels and assess the health of the lining of the small bowel.

 Additional tests may be performed to detect or assess potential complications of short bowel syndrome.
 For example, a liver biopsy may be performed to assess the health and function of the liver.
 Upper and lower endoscopic studies may also help in the evaluation of the function of the remaining intestine.